Supplementing your brick-and-mortar business’ sales through an online store seems like a fairly complex proposition.

 - Is it easy to customize visually?

-- Are there any limits on the amount of sales, orders and products?
+- Are there any limits on the number of sales, orders, and products?

 - Will I be able to process online payments with ease?

 - How good is the customer support?
 Are there specific timings when I can reach them?

 Customer support is especially important here as an ecommerce platform is a technical product, and you will require assistance in using the more advanced feature.
 As such, it is always good to know that you have access to a responsive and knowledgeable support team.

 You wouldn’t want to wait 24 hours to hear back.
 Some services even forego weekends and offer support during specific hours of the week to increase sales.